 The breed is extremely intelligent and easy to train, making them great fun to have around.
 Also, Poodles are loyal to their human family and make great family pets.

-So prized are the Poodle’s assets of coat type and personality that the breed has been used to create many of the most popular designer “oodle” breeds around today.
+So prized are the Poodle’s coat type and personality that the breed has been used to create many of the most popular designer “oodle” breeds around today.

 The Curly-Coated Retriever is a similar breed to the Flat-Coated Retriever, except that he has a curly coat.
 These dogs are superb swimmers and are one of the best gun dogs that you can find.